dylanrathbone/CsvToJson/README.md

 </code></pre>

 <ul>
-<li>output should be a simulated representation of XML i.e.
+<li>output will be a simulated representation of XML i.e.
 </li>

 <pre><code>